-Maybe you’ve already tried CBD, any you feel like it hasn’t done enough for you (or anything).
+Maybe you’ve already tried CBD, and you feel like it hasn’t done enough for you (or anything).
 You loved your CBD in the beginning, but now the initial rush is over.
 And you’re not “feeling it” anymore.
 Maybe it’s you, maybe it’s your CBD.
-Here are some reasons this particular CBD may not be working, and steps you can take before you dump your cannabinoids.
+Here are some reasons this particular CBD may not be working, and things to do before you breakup with CBD.

 Before you throw away your gummies and swear off cannabinoids altogether, remember that finding your perfect CBD match is a very personal journey.
 Just like any relationship, the real work starts AFTER the honeymoon and requires time, patience, understanding, experimentation, and self-discovery.

 Here are some things to do before you breakup with CBD:

 Step 1.
 Change your CBD brand or CBD product